-Informed consent means the medical consenter gets complete information about the proposed medical care before making a decision.
+Medical consent means making a decision on whether to agree to or not agree to a medical test, treatment, procedure, or a prescription medication.
+Informed consent means the medical consenter gets complete information about the proposed medical care to provide an understanding of the benefits and risks of the treatment before making a decision.
 The goal is to make sure that the medical consenter makes an informed decision about the child's health care.

-When permission is given for health-care, the Medical Consenter must make sure he or she understands:
+Before consenting to any health care, the Medical Consenter must make sure he or she understands:

-- The child's symptoms and medical diagnosis. - How the treatment will help the condition. - What happens without the treatment? - The side effects and risks associated with the treatment.
+- The child's symptoms and medical diagnosis; - How the treatment will help the condition; - What happens without the treatment; - The side effects and risks associated with the treatment.